Issue Date

 India is expected to add around 175-180 GW of solar capacity over fiscals 2025-2030.
 Considering the average module price of USD 0.22/Wp, this capacity addition provides a total opportunity of USD ~3800-4000 crores over fiscals 2025-2030.

-Due to PLI capacities, domestic module production is expected to increase by 64-69 GW.
-Utilisation rate is expected to average between 40-45% between FY24- FY29.
+Domestic module production is expected to increase by 64-69 GW owing to PLI capacities.
+Utilisation rate is expected to average between 40-45% between FY24-FY29.
 About 20-30% of production is to be driven towards exports to the extent of 13-15 GW in FY29.
-Exports in FY24 are driven by two factors: The USA’s ban on the Chinese region and supply chain diversification.
+Cumulative exports between FY24-FY29 are to surpass 50 GW with 4 GW exports already seen in 11M FY24.
+Exports in FY24 are driven by two factors: the USA’s ban on the Chinese region and supply chain diversification.
+Exports to the USA have grown ~45-50% in FY24 over FY23.

 Vikram Solar Limited strives to deliver reliable solar solutions through highly efficient and innovative products, and they propose to achieve this through their specialised high-efficiency PV module manufacturing.

-They have developed strong engineering capabilities in designing highly-automated production lines using specifically chosen tools, allowing them to increase the average efficiency level (i.e. a measure of electrical energy generated from a solar module to the amount of light energy from the sun that is incident on it (Efficiencies)) of their products from 17.52% in CY 2016 to 23.34% in CY 2024.
+They have developed strong engineering capabilities in designing highly automated production lines using specifically chosen equipment, allowing them to increase the average efficiency level (i.e., a measure of electrical energy generated from a solar module to the amount of light energy from the sun that is incident on it ("Efficiencies")) of their products from 17.52% in CY 2016 to 23.66% in CY 2025 (till March 2025).

 Parameter | Vikram Solar Limited | Premier Energies Limited | Websol Energy System Limited |